jbloomlab/seqneut-pipeline/README.md

 However, if there are any QC failures that will keep it from running to completion.

 For the processing of counts to fraction infectivity, the file `./results/plates/qc_process_counts_summary.txt` will summarize the QC failures and tell you which HTML notebooks to look at for details.
-You then need to address these QC failures by adjusting the `process_counts_qc_thresholds` for that plate, or adding offending barcodes to `drop_barcodes` or removing from library altogether.
+You then need to address these QC failures by doing one of the following:

+ - Removing the offending barcodes by adding them to `barcodes_to_drop` for that plate.
+(If the barcode is missing in all plates, you might remove from `viral_barcodes` or `neut_standard_sets`.)

+ - Remove the offending samples by adding them to `wells_to_drop` for that plate.

+ - Adjusting the `process_counts_qc_thresholds` for that plate to be more lenient.

 It is expected that you may have to perform several iterations of running and fixing QC failures.